elaInnovation/Bluetooth-Python-Sample/README.md

       2nd parameter is password  : enter the Bluetooth password configured for you tag to allow EN12830 operations

       3rd parameter are filters  : for the options associated to the fonction -a, --start => Start the data logger.
-Start recording all the data according to the loggin period configured in the tag")
+Start recording all the data according to the loggin period configured in the tag
-               -r <file>, --read <file> => Read the content of data logger and export it on a output file") -o, --stop <file> => Stop the data logger.
-Stop recording data into the tag")
+               -r <file>, --read <file> => Read the content of data logger and export it on a output file -o, --stop => Stop the data logger.
+Stop recording data into the tag